Last Updated on February 22, 2026 by Kate Noble

 Why?

-Next door to Azerbaijan, but in many ways very different is Georgia.
-You could combine a trip to both destinations but they are also stand alone as great options for long weekends.
-Whilst the capital of Georgia, Tbilisi probably doesn’t spring to mind when selecting a destination, it’s also a hidden gem with so much to offer.
-From the city itself next to the Mtkvari River to the countryside surrounding it, its the perfect place to combine both a city break, as well as an escape to the mountains for some spectacular views.
+Next door to Azerbaijan, but in many ways very different, is Georgia.
+You could combine a trip to both destinations, but they are also standalone as great options for long weekends.
+Whilst the capital of Georgia, Tbilisi, probably doesn’t spring to mind when selecting a destination, it’s also a hidden gem with so much to offer.
+From the city itself, next to the Mtkvari River, to the countryside surrounding it, it’s the perfect place to combine both a city break and an escape to the mountains for some spectacular views.

 How to get there

-An easy flight from Dubai, Tbilisi can be reached in just over 3 hours and there’s relative cheap flights on offer too for around £250 per person.
+An easy flight from Dubai, Tbilisi can be reached in just over 3 hours, and there’s relative cheap flights on offer too.

 Where to stay